silverbulletmd/silverbullet/website/🔌 Query.md

 <!-- /query -->

 #### 4.2 Plugs’ data sources
 Certain plugs can also provide special data sources to query a certain data.
-Some examples are
+Some examples are:
 * [[🔌 Github]] provides `gh-pull` to query PRs for selected repo
 * [[🔌 Mattermost]] provides `mm-saved` to fetch (by default 15) saved posts in Mattermost